KospY/BasSDK/Components/Guides/Armors/index.md

 Armor need a physical item, so armor can be manipulated and dropped anywhere.
 For this, you need to create a new item.
 The creation of an item is not covered on this tutorial, so we will focus on the specifics for an armor.
 For an example of an already configured armor item, you can check `ArmorItems_ProtoHelmet` prefab in the SDK.

-In the case the male and female armor have a different look, you will need to add on the prefab the component: `Clothing Gender Switcher`
+In the case the male and female armor have a different look for armor items, you will need to add on the prefab the component: [ClothingGenderSwitcher][ClothingGenderSwitcher]

-This component will switch the mesh on the item depending on the player gender.
-The component should be pretty self explanatory, you only have to reference you different meshes and optionally reference the handles.

-![ClothingSwitcher][ClothingSwitcher]

 ![ItemMesh][ItemMesh]